azzarip/food-explorers/content/emails/Adventures/Paris/FirstBistrot.md

 To share a table, a laugh, a story, and to remember why we fell in love with Paris in the first place.

-And I can’t wait to share it with you.
+And I can’t wait to share this trip with you.

 À très bientôt,

 Marco

+---

+If you are not interested anymore in receiving email, just click [here](/cancel)